ylester/AudioFraud/README.md

 ## Solution:

-Design a secure voice recognition system that is able to detect computer generated audio fraud.
+Design a secure voice recognition system that is able to detect computer generated and recorded audio fraud.

 ## Installation: